Hallowed Ground (Violent Femmes album): Reception

 AllMusic, in a 4.5 out of 5 star review, described the album as a "hellfire-and-brimstone-beaten exorcism that both enraged and enthralled critics and fans alike".
 Robert Christgau gave the album a negative review, stating "everything you might hum along with on the sequel was invented generations ago by better men than he", as well as criticizing the song "Black Girls" for perceived racism and homophobia.

-Robert Palmer described the album as having "a subterranean mother lode of apocalyptic religion, murder, and madness that has lurked just under the surface of hillbilly music and blues since the 19th century".
+Picthfork described the album as having "a subterranean mother lode of apocalyptic religion, murder, and madness that has lurked just under the surface of hillbilly music and blues since the 19th century".
+RAM agreed it was, "the dark side of country and hillbilly blues, at the same time skidding off on tangents that take in everything from neo-psychedelic to Beefheart to jazz" but also described the album as "remarkably cogent".

 Legacy

 Orlando Weekly described the album as both underrated and divisive.
-The Phoenix New Times, in a 30-year anniversary look-back, called the album the band's "finest musical effort" and praised Gano's lyrics as his "definitive moment as a lyricist."
+The Phoenix New Times, in a 30th anniversary look-back, called the album the band's "finest musical effort" and praised Gano's lyrics as his "definitive moment as a lyricist."
 They also stated the album was an early predictor of the alternative country movement.

 Brian Ritchie was interviewed in 2018 about the album's divisive legacy:

 Ritchie later revealed Hallowed Ground was the band's favorite album, and singled out "Never Tell" as his favorite song to play.